iamsrp/dexter/README.md

 Writing components for Dexter should, in theory, be simple and intuitive.
 Most of the time you'll probably wind up writing services for it, though other types of notifier might be handy too.
 I generally find that you can get a beta version of something up and running in an hour or so.
 Of course, you then spend three more hours fiddling with it in various ways; that is probably the way of *most* coding projects though.

 When it comes to getting Dexter working "right" the main thing I wind up doing is getting the sound quality good on the audio input.
-Some microphones are impressively bad and it's amazing that DeepSpeech works at all with what they produce.
+Some microphones are impressively bad and it's impressive that DeepSpeech works at all with what they produce.
 So if you're having trouble, try setting the `wav_dir` argument of the audio input (e.g. to be `/tmp`) and listen to what it's getting.
 It will create files of the form `1604895798.wav`, where the number is seconds-since-epoch.
 You can then fiddle with the microphone settings (or use different microphones) until you get something which sounds okay.

 It's far from perfect, and you will probably have to ask it to do something three times, but it's still kind of amazing that you can do all this on a $35 computer..!
 (Oh, with a $50 microphone, $15 HAT, $20 speaker, ...)